 Have grandparents or other family members over for festive games and activities!
-Bobbing for apples, playing hide and seek, and carving pumpkins are all fun ways to enjoy the season without any of the scarier aspects.
+Bobbing for apples, playing hide and seek, and carving pumpkins are fun ways to enjoy the season without any scarier aspects.

 Let them pass out candy.

 Instead of going out trick or treating, stay home and hand out candy together.
-Most of the people coming will be cute kids in costumes, which could help them see it’s normal people dressed up.
+Most people coming will be cute kids in costumes, which could help them see that it’s ordinary people dressed up.
 If you spot anyone dressed too scary or realistic, just send your kiddo to get themselves a caramel apple.